2009 UEFA Champions League final: Kits

 Having been designated as the official "home" team, Barcelona were given the first choice of kits for the final and opted to wear their traditional red and blue shirts in a halved design.
 Since the Barcelona home kit clashed with both Manchester United's home and European away kits, the Red Devils wore their white domestic away kit for the first time in a European Cup final.
 They wore blue for their first European Cup final against Benfica in 1968, but wore red for both of their most recent finals in 1999 and 2008.
-Manchester United had previously worn white against Barcelona in five matches, losing just one of them – a 2–0 defeat in 1984 – while the only win in white came in the 1991 Cup Winners' Cup Final.
+Manchester United had previously worn white against Barcelona in five matches, losing just one of them – a 2–0 defeat in 1984 – while the only win in white came in the 1991 Cup Winners' Cup final.
 The other three matches finished in draws: two 3–3 and one 0–0.
 Barcelona, on the other hand, had won two of their five European Cup finals – they wore orange for their win over Sampdoria in 1992 but wore their usual blue and red stripes for their most recent win in 2006 against Arsenal.
-However, two of their European Cup final defeats came against teams wearing white – against Steaua București in 1986 and against A.C.
-Milan in 1994.
+However, two of their European Cup final defeats came against teams wearing white – against Steaua București in 1986 and against Milan in 1994.